FOUR LAKES TASK FORCE

 • Vegetated strips using native plants often require little to no maintenance once established, leaving more time to enjoy lakefront living.

-• Plants in the water and along the shore help absorb the wave energy, which helps keep soils and sands settled and makes for clearer (less turbid) water.
+• Plants in the water and along the shore help absorb wave energy, which helps keep soils and sands settled and makes for clearer (less turbid) water.

 • Bioengineering is an attractive and environmentally healthy way to landscape, with a living buffer.